 The Vice President for Student Affairs, or his or her designee, may conduct an investigation to determine if the complaint has merit.
-(Ordinarily, complaints that a student has violated the academic regulations of the University are received and heard by the Academic Affairs Office.)
 The University reserves the right to proceed with its complaint resolution process even if separate criminal or civil charges are pending against the accused student for the same conduct giving rise to the complaint.

-The determination against an accused student by either the Vice President for Student Affairs or his or her designee shall be made on the basis of whether it is more likely than not that the accused student violated the Code of Student Character and Conduct.
+The determination against an accused student by either the Vice President for Student Affairs, designee, or hearing committee shall be made on the basis of whether it is more likely than not that the accused student violated the Code of Student Character and Conduct.

-In certain circumstances, the Vice President for Student Affairs or his or her designee may impose a Fontbonne University or residence hall interim suspension prior to the conclusion of any investigation or any other action being taken by the Vice President for Student Affairs or designee.
-Interim suspension may be imposed as the Vice President for Student Affairs or designee deems appropriate, and for reasons including, but not limited to: the safety and well-being of members of the University community, or preservation of Fontbonne property and facilities used by Fontbonne; or if the student poses a threat of disruption of or interference with the normal operations of the University.
+In certain circumstances, the Vice President for Student Affairs or designee may impose a Fontbonne University or residence hall interim suspension prior to the conclusion of any investigation or any other action being taken by the Vice President for Student Affairs, designee, or hearing committee.
+Interim suspension may be imposed as the Vice President for Student Affairs deems appropriate, and for reasons including, but not limited to: to ensure the safety and well-being of members of the University community or preservation of Fontbonne property and facilities used by Fontbonne; to ensure the student's own physical or emotional safety and well-being; or if the student poses a threat of disruption of or interference with the normal operations of the University.
 During an interim suspension, students may be denied access to the residence halls, access to the campus (including classes), and/or access to all other activities or privileges for which the student might otherwise be eligible.

-Ordinarily, the Vice President for Student Affairs or his or her designee will offer to meet with the accused student within five University working days to discuss the complaint, giving the accused student the opportunity to respond, unless the circumstances are such that the Vice President for Student Affairs or designee determines that the meeting is not necessary.
+Ordinarily, the accused student and the Vice President for Student Affairs or designee will meet within five University working days to discuss the complaint unless the circumstances are such that the Vice President for Student Affairs or designee determines that the meeting is not necessary.
+The accused will have an opportunity to respond to the complaint.
 At the conclusion of the investigation, the Vice President for Student Affairs or designee may determine that the accused violated or did not violate the Code of Student Character and Conduct.
 If the Vice President for Student Affairs or designee determines that the accused has violated the Code of Student Character and Conduct, the Vice President for Student Affairs or designee will determine appropriate sanctions against the accused.
 Any sanctions or other considerations will be provided to the accused in writing.
 In most cases, the complainant will not be informed of the outcome.
 If the Vice President for Student Affairs or designee determines that the accused has not violated the Code of Student Character and Conduct, the Vice President for Student Affairs or designee will so notify the accused.

-In some cases, it may be necessary for the Vice President for Student Affairs or designee to seek additional information and/or consultation before rendering a decision.
+In some cases, it may be necessary for the Vice President for Student Affairs or designee to seek additional information before rendering a decision.
 The accused may be asked to be present at any subsequent meetings before a final decision is made.
+In some cases, the Vice President for Student Affairs or designee may determine to have the complaint against an accused student reviewed by a hearing committee, which shall then have the authority to determine whether or not an accused student has violated the Code of Student Character and Conduct.
+While the committee may also be asked to make a recommendation regarding sanctions, the Vice President for Student Affairs or designee will make the final decision on sanctions, if appropriate.